EvaB5050/Diabetes-Prediction-Analysis/README.md

 **Question:**
 How well does the logistic regression model predict both the `0` (healthy participants) and `1` (participants with diabetes) labels?
-How does Random forest model compare with logistic regression model?
+How does Random Forest model compare with logistic regression model?

 **Answer:**
 Precision: The ability of the classifier not to label as positive a sample that is negative.
 For class `0`, it is 96% indicating that when the model predicts class `0`(no diabetes), it is usually correct.
 For class `1`, the precision is 85%, suggesting that 85% of the instances predicted as `1`(diabetes) were actually `1`.